schipholgroup/takeoff/docs/getting_started.md

 ## Time for Takeoff!
-Once you have added the aforementioned files, you're almost ready to take off.
+Once you have added the aforementioned files, you're almost ready for takeoff.
 The only thing missing is for you to add the Takeoff step to your CI configuration.
 Naturally every CI provider is slightly different, so your mileage may vary.
 The one key feature your CI provider does need to offer is Docker support.
 Moreover, if you wish to build Docker images with Takeoff, your CI provider also needs to support docker-in-docker.
 As an example, this is what the configuration looks like for a project